pusher-community/pusher-whos-in-gem/BlogPost2.md

 ## How Does It Work, Then?

 The command `pusher-whos-in run` scans the local network every two minutes and posts to a Sinatra server.
-Using NMap, which normally is used as a security scanner to discover hosts on a local network, we can create an array of MAC addresses.
+Using [NMap](http://nmap.org), which normally is used as a security scanner to discover hosts on a local network (thus requiring root privileges), we can create an array of MAC addresses.

 ```language-bash